 Grievance Procedures for Students

 Complaints alleging misconduct as defined in this policy should be reported within 90 days of the alleged offense.
 Complainants may seek informal or formal resolution.
-An informal resolution may not be possible in cases of alleged sexual assault.

-If the complainant disputes the findings or is dissatisfied with the recommendations, the complainant may request reconsideration of the case to the president in writing within 45 business days of receipt of the written determination.
+If the complainant disputes the findings or is dissatisfied with the recommendations, the complainant may request reconsideration of the case to the university president in writing within 30 business days of receipt of the written determination.
 Complainants also have the right to file with the appropriate state or federal authorities as set forth in the applicable statutes.

 Cases that may require disciplinary action will be handled according to the established discipline procedures of the University.
 Student organizations in violation of this policy may be subject to the loss of University recognition.
-Complainants shall be protected from unfair retribution.

 Nothing in this policy statement is intended to infringe on the individual rights, freedom of speech or academic freedom provided to members of the Oglethorpe community.
 The scholarly, educational or artistic content of any written or oral presentation or inquiry shall not be limited by this policy.
 Accordingly, this provision will be liberally construed but should not be used as a pretext for violation of the policy.